bitmovin/bitmovin-player-android-samples/README.md

 +   **CustomUiSubtitleView** Shows how the Bitmovin Player can be used with the native BitmovinSubtitleView.
 +   **CustomHtmlUi** Shows how the Bitmovin Player can be setup and configured to use a custom HTML UI.
 In addition this sample includes how to communication between the javascript UI and the native code.
 +   **BasicFullscreenHandling** Shows how a simple FullscreenHandler can be implemented and configured on the Bitmovin Player

-### Analytics
-+   **IntegrationAdobeAnalytics** Shows how the Bitmovin Player can be setup with `com.bitmovin.player.integration.adobeanalytics` module to track Adobe Media Analytics events.

 ## Sample Apps Setup Instructions
 1) **Add your Bitmovin Player License Key** - In each sample app you have to add your Bitmovin Player license key inside the `application` tag in the manifest file as shown below. `YOUR_LICENSE_KEY` has to be replaced by your own license key.